 O Canada

 In the U.S., the various code bodies got together in 1999 to create the International Code Council (ICC).
-But, it is important to determine if the I-Codes, NFPA or OSHA apply.
+However, it is important to determine if the International Codes (I-Codes), National Fire Protection Association (NFPA) or Occupational Safety and Health Administration (OSHA) codes apply.
 In Canada, things are simpler.
 The National Building Code (NBC) governs all construction.

 Handrail